 During 3-6 months of age, puppies go through some major physical and behavioral changes like growing into its adult size, teething, and being fearful of new places and people.
 Be prepared to care for your puppy during this crucial development stage.

 Around 12 weeks of age, puppies begin to have better control of their bladders and bowels.
 They may begin to sleep through the night without accidents or potty breaks.
 House training may begin to go more smoothly over the coming weeks.
 Make sure you keep to a fairly regular schedule.
 Most dogs can be fully house trained by age four to five months.

 By 12 weeks of age, your puppy will have begun teething.
 You may notice excessive biting and chewing, bruised or red gums, and teeth missing from the mouth.
 You may even find the occasional baby tooth!
 When teething, some puppies become frustrated or agitated.
 They may "act out" more or be picky about food on certain days.
 Be sure to provide plenty of puppy-safe toys during this time.
 Teething should slow down around 16 weeks, or four months of age.
 All adult teeth will be in by six months of age.

 Between 12-16 weeks of age, your puppy will begin to look a little bit less like a baby puppy and a little more like a miniature version of the dog she will become.
 She will likely grow rapidly from four to six months of age.
 By six months of age, your puppy will be closer to her future adult size.
-Most small dog breeds will be nearly finished growing at six months of age.
+Many small dog breeds will be nearly finished growing at six months of age.
 Large and giant dog breeds may be at about half their adult size.
 Medium dogs still have some more growing left to do, but they are usually about 75% grown by the age of six months.